natcap/natural-capital-footprint-impact/README.md

 In ArcGIS Pro, import the CSV data to a point layer using the *XY Data to Point* tool.
 This will create a point shapefile that you can use instead of a GeoPackage.

-2. If your asset data is in a geographic (non-projected) coordinate system, such as latitude/longitude, reproject it to a projected coordinate system, such as Eckert IV:
+2. If your asset data is in a geographic (non-projected) coordinate system (where distances are given in degrees), reproject it to a projected coordinate system (where distances are in meters), such as Eckert IV:
 ```
 ogr2ogr -t_srs ESRI:54012 assets_eckert.gpkg assets.gpkg
 ```